Photo by Effie Liu for Beholdr

 Surrealism and Art Brut paintings sit alongside sci-fi and horror videos, robotic creatures next to Afrofuturist suits.
 The human becomes mechanical; the mechanical becomes human.
 Bodies are replicated, reimagined, surveyed, and rebuilt.
 It’s chaotic, messy, and eye candy for the eye and the brain.

-There is a pattern here: the future here has historically been carried through the female body.
+There is a pattern here: the future has historically been carried through the female body.
 She’s a cyborg, a mannequin, a replicant, the reproductive system rendered as machine.
 The male appears as a ghost, mostly as the artist making the work rather than the subject inside it.
 That imbalance isn’t incidental.
 It’s structural.
 A persistent reminder of who gets to imagine the future, and who gets cast inside it.

 It doesn’t have to be this way.
 We become what we make.
 What we make remakes us.
 New Humans walks you through a century of that loop.
 Looking back might be the only way we get any say in what comes next.
-If you only see one show this spring, make it this

 New Humans is curated by Massimiliano Gioni, Artistic Director of the New Museum, together with curators Gary Carrion-Murayari, Vivian Crockett, and Madeline Weisburg, with the support of curatorial assistant Calvin Wang and fellows Lexington Davis, Laura Hakel, Clara von Turkovich, and Ian Wallace.